caner-cetin/halycon/README.md

 6:21PM INF basic info display_name=Sock locale=en_US requirements=LISTING
 ```
 then, with the attributes from same `definition get` command, fill the rest of json.

-i am really sorry for the attributes syntax. dont blame me, blame the ones that rejects you over an inverted binary tree but unable to design and document a single API.
 ```json
   {
     "productType": "SOCKS",